Air Dry Clay Hearts

 Colorful polka dot pattern on top, brown checkered pattern in the middle, and plain beige fabric at the bottom, all laid out flat.

-*Alternatively, don’t use the nail polish remover if you want the napkin to adhere to the clay securely.
-Instead, brush a thin layer of Mod Podge or decoupage glue onto the surface of the clay.
+Brush a brush a thin layer of Mod Podge or decoupage glue onto the surface of the clay.
 Carefully place a piece of the napkin on top, smoothing it gently with your fingers or a soft brush to avoid wrinkles.

 5. Cut Out Shapes